rmitchellscott/Aviary/AUTHENTICATION.md

 - **OIDC_SUCCESS_REDIRECT_URL**: Where to redirect users after successful login (optional, defaults to "/")
 - **OIDC_POST_LOGOUT_REDIRECT_URL**: Where to redirect users after logout (optional)

+#### Token Signing Algorithm Requirements

+Aviary requires OIDC providers to use **asymmetric signing algorithms** (like RS256) for ID tokens.
+Symmetric algorithms like HS256 are not supported for ID token verification.

+**Supported algorithms**: RS256, RS384, RS512, ES256, ES384, ES512
+**Unsupported algorithms**: HS256, HS384, HS512

+If your OIDC provider is configured to use HS256 (symmetric signing), you will see a "Failed to verify ID token" error.
+Configure your provider to use RS256 or another asymmetric algorithm instead.

 ### Proxy Authentication

 Proxy authentication allows Aviary to trust authentication headers set by a reverse proxy like Traefik, nginx, or Apache.